lebatsnok/afterGGIR/README.md

 library(afterGGIR)
 doGGIR("precious")     # this step takes the most time
                        # GGIR's results will be found in results/output_precious/.........
-afterGGIR("precious")  # this crates a folder named "rda" wit one file for each raw file
+afterGGIR("precious")  # this creates a folder named "rda" with one file for each raw file
                        # these rda files contain ENMO aggregated by 1 second plus sleep data from GGIR
+                       # it's just the ENMO right now - more might be added as needed
 summarizeGGIR("rda", toexcel = TRUE)   # a simple day-level summary for all raw files
                                        # if toexcel=TRUE the result is saved as "results-precious.xlsx"
 ```